 Though it may not seem like it, the modern swing actually provides as much or even more power than the classic swing.
 Again, this power comes from the upper body and the turning of the hips––think of the swing as a coiled spring uncoiling.
 To provide this extra upper body power, the rotation of the shoulders is maximized.

 Finally, the modern swing requires a more upright posture, which can help minimize pressure to the lumbar region.
 This makes the modern method a safer bet for any golfer who may be worried about injuries to the back.

 We’ve got one final recommendation.
 Once you’ve switched over to the modern swing, there’s an amazing training device that can help bring your new swing into overdrive: PureTorque.

-PureTorque is designed to enhance performance in all swing sports, including baseball, tennis, lacrosse, and––you guessed it––golf.
+PureTorque is a core workout equipment designed to enhance performance in all swing sports, including baseball, softball – see core workouts for softball players, tennis, lacrosse, and––you guessed it––golf.
 You’ll be amazed at how quickly your core will muscle up, how balanced your swing will feel, and how much extra yardage will be added with only a few workouts.
 If you’re looking to add even more power to your modern golf swing, there really is no simpler, easier, or more effective workout than PureTorque.